emily-bordelon/ts-acronyms/README.md

 I used CSS to style the frontend React app.
 I created a grid out of divs that's inspired by Taylor Swift's Eras Tour poster.
 It's a 3x4 grid that represents the colors of each of her eras.
 And I chose the colors of the app based on this aesthetic.

 I plan to add more features to my full stack application in future iterations.
 For now, the list of acronym matches do not give any further details, such as which song and album contain the found lyrics.
 For my first iteration, this was an intentional choice.
 There is a culture of Easter-egg hunting and sleuthing/investigating among the Swiftie fandom.
 So the choice to offer only the necessary information (just the lyric excerpt represented by the given acronym) gives the fan the opportunity to then guess which song the lyric is from.
 It essentially offers a hint and allows them to continue sleuthing on their own.
 However for future iterations, I would like to add the option to click on the lyric to reveal more information only if they choose to view it.
+There are many programs that already decode acronyms that represent Taylor Swift song titles, so I have not included that feature yet in my program.
+I've started writing the logic for it and have it commented out for now to be finished in the next iteration.

 Song and lyric data from: https://github.com/shaynak/taylor-swift-lyrics/